Tapsy-Org/Tapsy-backend-Node/docs/NOTIFICATION_API.md

 ## Security Considerations

-1. **Admin Access**: Most endpoints require ADMIN user type for security
+1. **Admin Access**: Create notification endpoint requires ADMIN user type for security
+2. **User Access**: User endpoints are restricted to authenticated users only
-2. **User Validation**: All user IDs are validated before processing
+3. **User Validation**: All user IDs are validated before processing
-3. **Real-time Security**: WebSocket events are only sent to authenticated users
+4. **Real-time Security**: WebSocket events are only sent to authenticated users
-4. **Input Validation**: All inputs are validated and sanitized
+5. **Input Validation**: All inputs are validated and sanitized
-5. **Rate Limiting**: Consider implementing rate limiting for production use
+6. **Rate Limiting**: Rate limiting is implemented for all endpoints
+7. **Auto-Archive**: Notifications are automatically archived when marked as read

 ## Integration Examples